-Yep, I'm yelling again!
-There is already too many food miles in our food.
-We think that keeping the food miles as low as possible we are being part of the solution to climate change instead of adding to it.
-We grow our lamb 20 mins from the abattoir, 75 minutes from the butcher that cuts up for us and makes our smallgoods and we have a policy of not travelling any more than 1.5 hours from a market to sell our produce.
+Yep, I’m yelling again!
+There are already too many food miles in our food.
+We think that by keeping the food miles as low as possible, we are being part of the solution to climate change instead of adding to it.
+We grow our lamb 20 mins from the abattoir, 75 minutes from the butcher that cuts up for us and makes our smallgoods, and we have a policy of not travelling any more than 1.5 hours from a market to sell our produce.

-Anything you buy from Colesworths of this world, or even Harris Farm, have loads of food miles.
-If we took our food to Canberra or Sydney we too would be adding unnecessary food miles to our produce.
-If we profess to be 'alternative ' farmers , if we aim to do things differently, why on earth would we want to emulate the mainstream and send everything we produce to the city?
+Anything you buy from Colesworths of this world or even Harris Farm, has loads of food miles.
+If we took our food to Canberra or Sydney, we, too, would be adding unnecessary food miles to our produce.
+If we profess to be ‘alternative ‘ farmers, if we aim to do things differently, why on earth would we want to emulate the mainstream and send everything we produce to the city?

-Anyway that's why we sell where we sell.
-That's our rationale.
+Anyway, that’s why we sell where we sell.
+That’s our rationale.
 There is more to farm ethics than just your production system and your animal welfare approach.
-Keeping food local, reducing food miles and keeping the link between farmer is food is important to us too.
+Keeping food local, reducing food miles and keeping the link between farmers and food is important to us too.

 As part of our belief in ethical farming practices, we also believe food should have low food miles wherever possible.